Russian tutors · Los Angeles · Since 2006

 Russian in Los Angeles

 Russian is spoken by about 255 million people and is the most widely spoken Slavic language in the world.
 It is the official language of Russia, one of six official UN languages, and used across much of Central Asia and Eastern Europe as a lingua franca.
-Russian uses the Cyrillic alphabet, which has 33 letters and takes most learners a few days to memorize.
-The grammar runs on a six-case system with three genders, and verbs come in perfective and imperfective pairs — a concept that does not exist in English and takes real practice to internalize.
+Russian uses the Cyrillic alphabet, which is much easier to learn than it looks (most learners read confidently within a couple weeks), and the grammar is the harder part: six cases, three genders, two verb aspects, and verbs of motion that distinguish between unidirectional and multidirectional movement.
+Russian rewards memorization more than guessing.

 No public Russian group classes right now — but we can set up a semi-private class for your family, friends, or company with as few as two people.
 Get in touch.